Desi: History

 The word "Desi" comes from the Sanskrit word "Desh" meaning "country".
-The word "Desi" is used to refer to something "from the country" and with time its usage shifted more towards referring to people, cultures, and products of a specific region; for example, desi food, desi calendars, and desi dress.
+The word "Desi" is used to refer to something "from the country" and with time its usage shifted towards referring to people, cultures, and products of a specific region; for example, desi food, desi calendars, and desi dress.

-Desi contrasts with the Hindustani language word vilāyati (Anglicised as "Blighty"), which originally referred to Afghanistan and Central Asia, over time it came to refer to Britain (during the British rule vilāyat, an Arabic-origin word meaning 'state', signified Britain) but may also refer more generally to anything that is European or Western.
-People from the subcontinent living in vilāyat (Britain) or in other Western countries refer to themselves and their ethnic culture as desi.
-The desi/vilāyati pair of antonyms is widely used in subcontinent languages (Hindi, Urdu, Punjabi, Bengali, etc.).
+Desi contrasts with the Bengali and Hindustani language word vilāyati (Anglicised as "Blighty") meaning 'foreign', which more specifically came to mean 'European', and 'British; English' during the time of the British Raj in colonial India.
+The word is a loan of Indian Persian vilāyatī (ولایاتی), from vilāyat (ولایت) meaning 'Iran' and later 'Europe' or 'Britain', ultimately from Arabic wilāyah ولاية meaning 'state, province'.

 After the passage of the Immigration and Nationality Act of 1965, the United States dramatically increased immigration from the subcontinent.
 As increasing numbers of students from the subcontinent arrived in the US and UK, their countries of origin were colloquially referred to as deś.
 For example, all things Indian including Indian expatriates were referred to as "desi".

 Culture

+Frank Anthony, an Anglo-Indian Christian leader who helped write the Constitution of India stated that unlike Europe, “[colonial] India had achieved a basic ethnic and cultural unity.” (the boundaries of colonial India include the modern-day republics of independent India, as well as what is now Pakistan and Bangladesh.)

-In the U.S., as in other countries, some diaspora desis are creating a "fusion" culture, in which foods, fashions, music, and the like from many areas of South Asia are "fused" both with each other and with elements from Western culture.
-For example, urban desi is a genre of music formed by the fusion of traditional Indian and Western urban music.
+In the United States, as in other countries, some diaspora desis are creating a "fusion" culture, in which foods, fashions, music, and the like from many areas of South Asia are "fused" both with each other and with elements from Western culture.
+For example, Urban Desi is a genre of music formed by the fusion of traditional South Asian music and Western urban music.
 The growing demand of popular programming for South Asians caused MTV to launch the desi-targeted television channel MTV Desi.

-In the UK, desi communities have continued the fusion culture which first emerged during the rule of the British Raj, influencing music, art, fashion and food.
+In the United Kingdom, desi communities have continued the fusion culture which first emerged during the 89 year rule of the British Raj in colonial India, influencing British music, art, fashion and food.
 There are now dedicated radio stations catering to British-South Asians such as the BBC Asian Network.

 In Canada, desis have established sizable ethnic enclaves in areas such as Brampton, Ontario (suburban Toronto) and Surrey, British Columbia (suburban Vancouver).